The Wilkes-Barre nursing home abuse lawyers at Munley Law Personal Injury Attorneys hold negligent facilities accountable

 Consult an Experienced Attorney–Your loved ones are entitled to feel safe and protected at the long-term healthcare facility where they live.
 Understanding elder abuse laws in your state, which protections apply to your family member, and whether the person you love is entitled to compensation for the harm they suffered can be complex and difficult to navigate alone.

-For over 60 years, our Nursing Home Abuse Team at Munley Law has fought for victims of abuse and their families.
+For over 60 years, our Nursing Home Abuse Team at Munley Law Personal Injury Attorneys has fought for victims of abuse and their families.
 We want to help you make sure that any assisted living facilities staff members who abuse and neglect or take advantage of elderly residents are held accountable and that your loved one can get the care that they deserve.
 If someone you love resides in a long term care home in Luzerne County and you suspect that they may be the victim of neglect or physical, emotional, financial, or sexual abuse, don’t wait!
-Call a Munley Law personal injury lawyer for a free consultation today.
+Call our Wilkes-Barre nursing home abuse lawyers for a free consultation today.